Divyasree-7/smart-bharat-ai/README.md

 **5. Guardrails against hallucinated policy.** The prompt explicitly instructs the model to say "please verify on the official government website" rather than inventing fees, eligibility cutoffs, or deadlines it isn't confident about — critical for a domain where wrong information has real consequences.

 **6. Low temperature (0.4).** Tuned down from default to prioritize consistency of format and factual caution over creative variance, since users are following these steps literally.

-Want me to also add a "Tech Stack" or "Challenges Faced" section, since hackathon forms often ask for those too?